wp-plugins/blackbaud-sphere/readme.txt

 = No questions have been asked yet. =

 == Changelog ==
 = 1.3.0 =
+Bug fix.
+Changed report field from total amount to total donations to avoid registration fees from being added

+= 1.3.0 =
 * New ability to create a team only report
 * Team only report pulls team general donations